 If you have zoomed into an area of the plot, this button will zoom out to the extents of the currently viewed attributes.
 All attributes share the same time axis.

 This is the primary exploration mode of the tool.
 As you move your cursor over the plot, the label in the lower left of the window will update to show the current time and value of the selected attributes.
-Also, a tracking ball will follow the location in time along the currently selected track in the 4D View.
+If you have loaded a Route Layer a KP value will be displayed.
+A tracking ball will follow the location in time along the currently selected track in the 4D View.
 If you click/drag the plot surface, you can pan around the data.
-If you Control click/drag, you can move the currently selected attributes up or down on the plot surface.
+If you hold Ctrl and click/drag, you can move the currently selected attributes up or down on the plot surface.
 As you do this you will notice that the Offset spin box changes to show what the current vertical offset is from the original state of the plot.
 You can additional use the spin box to control the offset of the currently selected attributes.
-If you use the mouse wheel at the same time as holding sown the Control key, you can change the vertical scaling of the currently selected attributes as described by the explicit Scaling Series Mode below.
-Shifting or scaling the currently selected series works in all modes using the Control key to modify a click-drag or mouse wheel action.
+If you use the mouse wheel at the same time as holding down the Ctrl key, you can change the vertical scaling of the currently selected attributes as described by the explicit Scaling Series Mode below.
+Shifting or scaling the currently selected series works in all modes using the Ctrl key to modify a click-drag or mouse wheel action.
 Holding the Shift key during click-drag will allow panning in any of the modes.
 The mouse-wheel will zoom in/out of the plot.